gilles-maurer/IT41_SortingAlgorithms/README.md

 # IT41_SortingAlgorithms
-Projet for IT41 course, analysis of time complexity of sorting algorithms
+Projet for IT41 course, analysis of time complexity for different sorting algorithms